San Diego Juvenile Detention Sexual Abuse Lawsuits

 - Deliberate indifference by administrators who ignored or dismissed formal complaints.

 Many survivors faced emotional and psychological barriers to reporting the abuse, including fear of being punished, transferred, or disbelieved.
 Some who did report were ignored or labeled as troublemakers.
-This culture of silence and denial allowed abuse to continue unchecked and left survivors without protection or justice.

 The California Child Victims Act